 Still, just about any random documentary about aliens or some absurd conspiracy theory appears to have anywhere from 5-to-20x’s as much attention, if not even more.
-And this isn’t necessarily surprising when it comes to what steal’s the average person’s attention: there’s a reason why we see tabloids and other mostly frivolous magazines when checking out at the supermarket, as opposed to literary classics or important writing about history or philosophy.
-Still, it’s disheartening to see that bleed over into the world of documentaries.
+And this isn’t necessarily surprising when it comes to what steals the average person’s attention: there’s a reason why we see tabloids when checking out at the supermarket, as opposed to literary classics or important writing about history or philosophy, or even just more important news about the current state of the world.
+Nonetheless, it’s disheartening to see that bleed over into the world of documentaries.

 So here I am to try to do my decidedly minimal part on my decidedly minimal platform to recommend a good documentary that is essential viewing for any working American.
 Watch Zero Weeks.